October 29th, 2021

 Holidays are hard on tech.

 Great tech can be hard to find this year.
-Repair the devices you love instead of replacing them at uBreakiFix by Asurion.
+Repair the devices you love at your nearest store instead of replacing them.

 There were a million reasons to be jealous of Kevin McCallister's adventure in Home Alone 2, but we all know the Talkboy™ hits the top of the list.
 Using this relatively simple voice recorder and modifier, he was able to outsmart that pesky hotel manager (shoutout to Tim Curry) and gorge himself on room service.
 The toy was created for the movie, but a real version of the Talkboy hit the shelves of toy stores everywhere in 1993 alongside the release of Home Alone 2 on home video.